Aleph-One-Ltd/yaffs2/direct/timothy_tests/linux_tests/README.txt

 $ mkdir /mnt/y
 $ mount -t yaffs2 /dev/mtdblock0 /mnt/y

 How to change the permissions on the nandsim partition

 $ sudo chmod a+wr /mnt/y/
 #check the permission change
 $ touch /mnt/y/test_file

 How to clean the folder

 $ rm -rf /mnt/y

-The test must me run in sudo to work
+The test must be run in sudo to work

+$ make
+$ sudo ./linux_test